 - The relationship between lexical and morphological stability and frequency

 - The role of interaction in grounding and establishing a communication system

 - The relationship between population (social and demographic) structure and linguistic structure

 - The role of iconicity and systematicity in language learnability, acquisition, and evolution

 - The potential for shared sensory biases to underlie sound symbolism and contribute to lexical structure

-I completed my PhD at the University of Edinburgh, jointly supervised between the Language Evolution and Computation Unit in Linguistics (under Professor Simon Kirby) and the Synaesthesia and Sensory Integration Lab in Psychology (under Dr. Julia Simner).
+I completed my PhD at the University of Edinburgh, jointly supervised between the Language Evolution and Computation Unit in Linguistics (Prof. Simon Kirby) and the Synaesthesia and Sensory Integration Lab in Psychology (Prof. Julia Simner).
 My PhD work focused primarily on a sensory theory of protolanguage, proposing that at its emergence, the lexicon was non-arbitrary and cross-modally grounded.
 The bulk of my thesis focused on empirically documenting cross-modal associations between linguistic sound and other sensory modalities (including shape, taste, and motion), as well as a few corpus studies showing sensory-based non-arbitrariness in modern language.
 You can read the full abstract here.

 My PhD followed on from my MSc work; in 2008 I completed an MSc in the Evolution of Language and Cognition (University of Edinburgh).
 My first degree is a B.A. in Psychology, which I completed at American University in 2005.
-During my time at Edinburgh (2007-2012), I was also heavily involved in teaching, both tutoring for undergraduate linguistics and lecturing several courses for the Open Studies programme
+During my time at Edinburgh (2007-2012), I was also involved in teaching, both tutoring for undergraduate linguistics and lecturing several courses for the Open Studies programme